Integration theory for infinite dimensional volatility modulated Volterra processes: An It o formula

-From the last equality we see that $Y$, $DY$, $DDY$, $\sigma$, $D\sigma$ and $DD\sigma$ appear and have to satisfy some integrability conditions with respect to the temporal and spatial argument.
-Therefore we conclude that a sufficient condition for the conditions in \eqref{eq:conditionito} is that $Y$ and $\sigma$ belong to a Sobolev-type space with respect to all arguments (including the random argument), i.e.\ in some $\L^{2,q}$-spaces for $q$ sufficiently large, possibly with a different $q$ for each of the two.
-Moreover, $g(s,s)$ has to be in some $L^p$-space for $p>4$ with respect to $\lambda|_{[0,T]}$.
+From the last equality, we see that $Y$, $DY$, $DDY$, $\sigma$, $D\sigma$ and $DD\sigma$ appear and have to satisfy some integrability conditions with respect to the temporal and spatial argument.
+Therefore, we conclude that a sufficient condition for the conditions in (\ref{eqconditionito}) is that $Y$ and $\sigma$ belong to a Sobolev-type space with respect to all arguments (including the random argument), that is, in some $\L^{2,q}$-spaces for $q$ sufficiently large, possibly with a different $q$ for each of the two.
+Moreover, $g(s,s)$ has to be in some $L^p$-space for $p>4$ with respect to $\lambda| _{[0,T]}$.

-From here special cases to further manipulate the terms in the equality above are thinkable.
-For instance one can assume that $\sigma$ is independent of the noise (what would imply its Malliavin derivatives to be zero), or $\sigma$ might be independent of $Y$ in which case the expectations involving $Y$ and $\sigma$ would factor out.
-An investigation of the term $A(s)$ in \eqref{eq:conditionito} does not yield to any further conditions, except that also the function $(t,s)\mapsto\|\phi(t,s)\|^4_{L(\caH_2,\caH_2)}$ has to be integrable with respect to $\lambda^2|_{[0,T]\times[0,T]}$. \end{numrem}
+In some special situations, we can further manipulate the terms in the equality above.
+For instance, one can assume that $\sigma$ is independent of the noise (what would imply its Malliavin derivatives to be zero), or $\sigma$ might be independent of $Y$ in which case the expectations involving $Y$ and $\sigma$ would factorize.
+An investigation of the term $A(s)$ in (\ref{eqconditionito}) does not yield to any further conditions, except that also the function $(t,s)\mapsto\llVert \phi(t,s)\rrVert ^4_{L(\caH_2,\caH_2)}$ has to be integrable with respect to $\lambda^2| _{[0,T]\times[0,T]}$. \end{remark}

-A first immediate application of Theorem \ref{thm:ito} is to derive an It\^o formula for $X$.
-Note that due to \eqref{eq:resultdifference1.5} $Y(s)\equiv\id_{\caH_2}$ and therefore
+A first immediate application of Theorem \ref{thmito} is to derive an It\^o formula for $X$.
+Note that due to (\ref {eqresultdifference15}), $Y(s)\equiv\id_{\caH_2}$ and, therefore,

-Using Theorem \ref{thm:ito} we get the following result.
+Using Theorem \ref{thmito}, we get the following result.